 Only 20% of the blue-collar workforce are women.
 In times of low unemployment rates and thus, resulting in a significant talent shortage, it has never been more important to be an attractive employer to female as well as to male employees.
 Traditionally manual skills jobs were not the first choice for girls.
-Thus, women in blue-collar industries has always been underrepresented.
+Thus, women in blue-collar industries have always been underrepresented.
 This has to change for several reasons like high turnover rates and a wave of pending retirements.
 Besides that, research shows that companies with better gender and racial diversity are more productive than their less diverse counterparts.
 They are more innovative and more profitable.

 The State of Women in Blue Collar Industries